Glans penis: Development

 The glans develops as the terminal end of a phallic structure, called the genital tubercle, which forms in the embryo regardless of sex during the early weeks of pregnancy.
 Initially undifferentiated, the tubercle develops into a penis during the development of the reproductive system depending on the exposure to male hormones, such as androgens.
 In mammals, sexual differentiation is determined by the sperm that carries either an X or a Y (male) chromosome.
 The Y chromosome contains a sex-determining gene (SRY) that encodes a transcription factor for the protein TDF (testis determining factor) and triggers the creation of testosterone for the embryo's development into a male.

 Although the sex of the infant is determined from the moment of conception, the complete external differentiation of the organs begins about eight or nine weeks after conception.
 Some sources state that the process will be completed by the twelfth week, while others state that it is clearly evident by the thirteenth week and that the sex organs are fully developed by the sixteenth week.

-Both penis and clitoris develop from the same tissues that become the glans and shaft of the penis and this shared embryonic origin makes these two organs homologous (different versions of the same structure).
+Both the penis and clitoris develop from the same tissues that become the glans and shaft of the penis and this shared embryonic origin makes these two organs homologous (different versions of the same structure).
 In the female fetus the absence of testosterone will stop the growth of the phallus causing the tubercle to shrink and form the clitoris.
 In the male fetus the presence of a Y chromosome leads to the development of the testes, which secrete a large amount of hormones called androgens.
 These hormones will cause the masculinization of the phenotypically indifferent organs.
 When exposed to testosterone, the genital tubercle elongates to form the penis.
-By fusion of the urogenital folds – elongated spindle-shaped structures that contribute to the formation of the urethral groove on the belly aspect of the genital tubercle – the urogenital sinus closes completely to form the spongy urethra and the labioscrotal swellings unite to form the scrotum.
+By fusion of the urogenital folds—elongated spindle-shaped structures that contribute to the formation of the urethral groove on the belly aspect of the genital tubercle—the urogenital sinus closes completely to form the spongy urethra and the labioscrotal swellings unite to form the scrotum.
 The secretion of testosterone during this phase plays a decisive role in the final shaping of the penis.
 After birth, testosterone levels drop significantly until puberty.